apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}
-You set the trigger(s) for a `PCollection` by passing in the `beam.WindowTrigger` parameter when you use the `beam.WindowInto` transform.
+You set the trigger(s) for a `PCollection` by passing in the `beam.Trigger` parameter when you use the `beam.WindowInto` transform.
 This code sample sets an Always trigger for a `PCollection`, which emits results every time an element in that window has been processed.
-The `AccumulationMode` parameter sets the window's **accumulation mode**.
+The `beam.AccumulationMode` parameter sets the window's **accumulation mode**.
 {{< /paragraph >}}